Norwedish/TwitchChatApp/README.md

 - The `app` module contains Android sources.
 The project uses Kotlin (inferred) and Gradle Kotlin DSL build scripts.
 - ProGuard / R8 rules live in `app/proguard-rules.pro` for release builds.
-- There is a `credentials.txt` in `app/` containing example or developer credentials.
-Remove this before sharing the repo publicly.

 ## Architecture